Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: Results

-The beta defensin family (PF00711) provided an opportunity to test whether SA generation preserves not only sequence-level statistics but also the biophysical properties that underpin antimicrobial function (Fig.~\ref{fig:defensin-biophysics}).
-Beta defensins are short cationic peptides whose antimicrobial activity~\cite{lazzaroAntimicrobialPeptides2020} depends on a conserved six-cysteine disulfide scaffold, net positive charge at physiological pH, and moderate hydrophobicity.
-We computed net charge (at pH~7, counting K and R as $+1$, D and E as $-1$, H as $+0.5$), hydrophobic residue fraction, and cysteine count for all stored, SA-generated, and baseline sequences.
-SA-generated sequences preserved the six-cysteine scaffold ($6.01 \pm 0.08$ mean cysteines, compared to $6.02 \pm 0.15$ for natural sequences), maintained a cationic charge profile ($+6.1 \pm 1.6$ vs.\ $+5.2$ for stored sequences) with the narrowest charge distribution of any method, and occupied the same region of charge-hydrophobicity space as natural defensins.
-We defined a minimal antimicrobial plausibility filter requiring net charge $\geq +2$, hydrophobic fraction between $0.3$ and $0.7$, and at least four cysteines.
-By this criterion, $51\%$ of SA-generated sequences passed, compared to $42\%$ of stored sequences, $53\%$ for EvoDiff, $25\%$ of HMM-emitted sequences, and $16\%$ of MSA Transformer sequences.
-EvoDiff achieved a comparable pass rate but required hours of GPU compute and millions of pretraining sequences.
-We emphasize that passing this coarse biophysical filter does not imply antimicrobial activity; whether SA-generated defensins fold correctly, form the required disulfide bonds in vitro, or exhibit membrane-disrupting function are open experimental questions.
+Finally, the beta defensin family (PF00711) provided an opportunity to test whether SA generation preserved not only sequence-level statistics but also the biophysical properties that underpin antimicrobial function~\cite{lazzaroAntimicrobialPeptides2020} (SI Appendix, Fig.~\ref{fig:defensin-biophysics}).
+Sequences generated by stochastic attention preserved the six-cysteine disulfide scaffold ($6.01 \pm 0.08$ mean cysteines, compared to $6.02 \pm 0.15$ for natural sequences).
+They maintained a cationic charge profile ($+6.1 \pm 1.6$), with the narrowest charge distribution of any method.
+They also occupied the same region of charge-hydrophobicity space as natural defensins.
+By a minimal antimicrobial plausibility filter (net charge $\geq +2$, hydrophobic fraction in $[0.3, 0.7]$, $\geq 4$ cysteines), $51\%$ of SA-generated sequences passed, compared to $42\%$ of stored sequences, $25\%$ of HMM-emitted sequences, and $16\%$ of MSA Transformer sequences.
+This implicit enforcement of biophysical constraints arose because the energy landscape concentrated probability near the stored patterns, which already satisfied these constraints by virtue of being functional proteins.
+No explicit objective for charge, hydrophobicity, or disulfide topology was required.